 Community support: Magic Breakfast

-With children’s education at the heart of everything we do, it only made sense for us to support an education-oriented charity too.
-For 2020, we have chosen to make Magic Breakfast our charity of the year.
+With children’s education at the heart of everything we do, it only made sense for us to support an education-oriented charity.
+For 2020, we chose to make Magic Breakfast our charity of the year.

 Magic Breakfast works with 480 Primary, Secondary, Special Educational Needs schools and Pupil Referral Units to provide healthy breakfasts to ensure that more than 48,000 vulnerable children across the UK start their school day in the best possible way.

 Children in Magic Breakfast schools make on average the equivalent of two months’ additional progress compared to children who do not have breakfast at all.
-This is not only because breakfast gives children the energy to learn in the morning, but because of the valuable social experience that a breakfast club provides too.2
+This is not only because breakfast gives children the energy to learn in the morning, but also because of the valuable social experience that a breakfast club provides.1

 Community support: Hope Centre